 \end{remark}

-\subsection{An Application}
+\subsection{An application}

-Here's an application of Chern--Weil theory to something harder to see with other definitions of characteristic classes. \begin{lem} Let $E\rta M$ be a complex vector bundle that admits a reduction of structure group to locally constant transition functions (i.e., $E$ is a local system with group $\CC^n)$, then $c_k(E)\in \H^{2k}(M;\ZZ)$ is torsion. \end{lem} \begin{proof} $E$ admits a flat connection
+Here's an application of Chern--Weil theory to something harder to see with other definitions of characteristic classes.

+\begin{lemma} Let $E\to M$ be a complex vector bundle that admits a reduction of structure group to locally constant transition functions (i.e., $E$ is a local system with group $\CC^n)$, then the Chern class $c_k(E)\in \H^{2k}(M;\ZZ)$ is torsion. \end{lemma}